Selwyn Raab

-Selwyn Raab (born June 26, 1934 in New York City) is an American journalist, author and former investigative reporter for The New York Times.
-He has written extensively about the American Mafia and criminal justice issues.
+Selwyn Raab (June 26, 1934 – March 4, 2025) was an American journalist, author and investigative reporter for The New York Times.
+He wrote extensively about the American Mafia and criminal justice issues.

 Early life and education

-A native New Yorker, Raab grew up on Manhattan's Lower East Side.
+Born in New York City on June 26, 1934, Raab grew up on Manhattan's Lower East Side, the son of Berdie (Glantz) and William Raab.
+His father was a bus driver from Austria and his mother was a homemaker from Poland; his family was Jewish.
 He attended Seward Park High School and later graduated from the City College of New York, where he received a B.A. degree in English literature in 1956.
 At City College he was campus correspondent for The Times and an editor of Observation Post, a student newspaper.